Loading...

 This is a basic example of building a form in React.
 Depending on your application's requirements, you may need to add validation, error handling, or other features to your form.

-How to handle events in React JS?
+How to Handle Events in React JS?

 Handling events in React JS involves using event handlers hooks to respond to user interactions such as clicks, keypresses, form submissions, etc. Here's a basic overview of how to handle events in React: